Colonials Pair with Girls Kick It! Project to Aid Women in Uganda

-A native of Bolton, Greater Manchester, England, Coach Wright joins the Colonials' staff after spending the past three years serving as club director for Fort Worth FC.
+A native of Bolton, Greater Manchester, England, Coach Wright spent three years serving as club director for Fort Worth FC prior to joining the Colonials.
 Within the club, Coach Wright helped coach the Forth Worth Panthers of the third-tier Women's Premier Soccer League (WPSL).
 Her duties with Fort Worth FC included working with developmental age groups, assisting with competitive teams, fundraising, coordinating and managing spirit wear, producing monthly newsletters and assisting with Fort Worth FC camps and club tournaments.

 Prior to joining the Fort Worth FC staff, Coach Wright served as assistant coach for two seasons at Southeastern Louisiana University from 2007-09 where she helped the Lady Lions advance to the Southland Conference tournament semifinals in both seasons.
 In addition to her NCAA Division I coaching experience, Coach Wright also spent two seasons at Division II Christian Brothers University in Memphis, Tenn., from 2005-07.
 Coach Wright played at the collegiate level at both Division I Central Connecticut State University and Division II Slippery Rock University.
 Throughout her three seasons at CCSU, she helped the squad to its first-ever appearance in the NCAA Tournament's second round.
 A three-year letterwinner with the Blue Devils, Coach Wright was a First Team All-Northeast Conference selection and was named the Central Connecticut Sportswriters Player of the Year after helping CCSU win two NEC titles.
 Wright transferred to Slippery Rock her senior year where she made an immediate impact and was named All-Pennsylvania State Athletic Conference while helping The Rock to the PSAC West Title in 2004.